JuliaML/LossFunctions.jl/docs/losses/interface.rst

 or its derivative as a proper Julia function.
-Instead of exporting special function names for every implemented loss (like ``l2distloss(...)``), we provide the ability to generate a true function on the fly given some loss.
+Instead of exporting special function names for every implemented loss (like ``l2distloss(...)``), we provide the ability to generate a true function on the fly for any given loss.

 .. function:: value_fun(loss) -> Function